Children's activities in Prague

 and next to Kampa Park Restaurant

 Open: 08:00-19:00 in summer, 08:00-17:00 in winter.

-Directions from the Old Town: cross Charles Bridge to the Lesser Town and Kampa Playground is visible on your right.
+Directions from the Old Town: as you cross Charles Bridge to the Lesser Town, the playground is visible on your right.
 From the bridge, once over the river take the steps down on your left.
 Turn right, walk under Charles Bridge, then immediately right again.

 There is another playground in the New Town

 opposite the Main Train Station (Praha Hlavni Nadrazi)

 , with slides, swings, climbing towers, sandpit and a zip line.

 Address: corner of Opletalova and Bolzanova streets.